What Can You Do With Natural Language Processing?

 Essentially, when dealing with natural languages hacking a solution is the suggested way of doing things, since nobody can figure out how to do it properly.

 Where it was possible we explained the algorithms that you can use.
 For the most advanced tasks this would have been impractical, so we just pointed at ready-to-use libraries.
-In any case, if you think we missed something, be it a subject or an important library, please contact us.
+In any case, if you think we missed something, be it a subject or an important library, you can tell us.

 The Guide to Natural Language Processing